brson/cargo-crusader/README.md

 # How?

-TODO
+When you run `cargo-crusader' from the source directory of your published crate, Crusader asks crates.io for all of its reverse dependencies - *published crates that DEPEND ON YOU*.
+It then downloads each of them, and builds them: first against your crate as currently published, then against your local work-in-progress (i.e. the next version you are going to publish).
+It then reports differences in behavior.

 # Getting Started

 **IMPORTANT SECURITY WARNING: This program executes arbitrary untrusted code downloaded from the Internet.
 You are strongly recommended to take your own sandboxing precautions before running it.**

-# Future Work
+# Future improvements

-* Provide sandboxed testing environment
+Presently Crusader will override reverse dependencies with your local revision *even if the version they requested is not semver compatible with your work-in-progress*.
+Crusader might first verify whether or not the WIP qualifies as a semver-valid upgrade.

+Testing upstream as well - Crusader could ask for all the WIP branches of your dependencies and then override your build to see if upcoming changes are going to break your crate.

+Sandboxing.

 # License